berry950705/GeoMemoir/README.md

         LANGUAGES = [ 'en', 'zh_Hant_TW', 'zh_Hans_CN']
 ```

 2. __**babel.cfg** is a configuration file created to let pybabel know what files to scan for translation.
-The following codes is an example for scanning all .py files and html templates.__
+The following codes are an example for scanning all .py files and html templates.__

 ```python
 [python: app/**.py]